camunda-community-hub/zeebe-client-node-js/README.md

 Call `complete.success()` (or just `complete()`) passing in a optional plain old JavaScript object (POJO) - a key:value map.
 These are variable:value pairs that will be used to update the workflow state in the broker.

 Call `complete.failure()` to fail the task.
 You must pass in a string message describing the failure.
-The client library decrements the retry count, and ethe broker handles the retry logic.
+The client library decrements the retry count, and the broker handles the retry logic.
 If the failure is a hard failure and should cause an incident to be raised in Operate, then pass in `0` for the optional second parameter, `retries`:

 ```javascript
 complete.failure('This is a critical failure and will raise an incident', 0)